AndroidPillars/Git/README.md

 - You can create a .gitignore file in your repository's root directory to tell Git which files and directories to ignore when you make a commit.
 - Open Terminal.
 - Navigate to the location of your Git repository.
 - Create a .gitignore file for your repository.
+  &nbsp;
   ```ruby
   $ touch .gitignore
   ```